aaronsouza/ArthMithra/README.md

 ---

 ## 🧠 Core Idea: A Holistic, Human-Centric AI Banking Assistant
-SmartLoan360X is an agentic AI system that combines financial intelligence, emotion modeling, and real-world awareness to handle sales, education, and customer well-being.
+ArthMithra is an agentic AI system that combines financial intelligence, emotion modeling, and real-world awareness to handle sales, education, and customer well-being.
 It orchestrates multiple autonomous AI agents, each with a specialized skill set, to provide a seamless and deeply personalized customer experience.

 ---